 - 1. Enable the Developer Hub (Dev Hub) in your production org (if you're a customer) or your business org (if you're an AppExchange partner). - If you want to try out Salesforce DX first, you can sign up for a trial org that has Dev Hub enabled. - 2.
 Enable Second-Generation Packaging (2GP) in your org so you can develop 2GP packages. - 3.
 If you want to include your team, you can add users to your Dev Hub org. - 4.
 Ensure that your computers meet all system requirements. - 5.
-If you want to evaluate the Force.com IDE 2 (Beta) or Salesforce Development Tools for Visual Studio Code, download and install them. - 6.
+If you want to evaluate Salesforce Extensions for VS Code, download and install the extension pack. - 6.
 Download the Salesforce DX samples from GitHub.